Yoctol/bottender/docs/the-basics-console-mode.md

 The most common event types that sent by the end users are text message event type and payload event type.

-To send a text message event, enter your message text into the console:
+To send a text message event, enter your message text into your console:

 ```
 You > MY_TEXT